William Styron

 William Styron (William Clark Styron Jr.) was born on June 11th, 1925.
 William passed away November 1st, 2006 at 81 years old.
 William Styron was born in Newport News, Virginia, USA.
 Styron attended Davidson College where he received a B.A. in English and.

-William Styron (William Clark Styron Jr.) is probably best known for his Standalone Novels.
-There are currently 8 novels available.
-The first standalone was released in 1951 with the novel The Confessions of Nat Turner.
-The most recently released novel was Mr Jefferson and our times which was released in 1984.
+William Styron had written 8 standalone novels, starting with The Confessions of Nat Turner in 1951.
+The most recently released novel was Mr Jefferson and our times, which was released in 1984.

 William Styron: Awards & Accolades